spencerparkin/AudioDataLib/README.md

 ```

 In order to keep up with demand, you would need to pump the audio somewhere in the main
 loop of your program.
-That would something like the following.
+That would be something like the following.

 ```
 void MyAudioSubSystem::PumpAudio()
 {
     // Make sure we have 4 future seconds of audio ready to be consumed by the audio device.
-    // If our future reserves dips below 4 seconds, add at least 2 seconds more of audio to
+    // If our future reserve dips below 4 seconds, add at least 2 seconds more of audio to
     // the generated output audio stream.
     this->audioSink.GenerateAudio(4.0, 2.0);
 }